ConnorFieldUser/Not_database/README.md

 # Not_database

-Python practice for methods and passing variables.
+Created in week three at The Iron Yard as python practice for methods and passing variables.